Monte Carlo (2011 film): Plot

 Theo grows attracted to "Cordelia's" frank personality, while Domenico invites Emma to a party on a yacht.
-Emma dresses up for the party in the Bulgari necklace but meets Meg on the way, and Meg takes the necklace for safekeeping but later forgets about it, accidentally leaving it in Riley's backpack.
+Emma dresses up for the party in the Bulgari necklace but meets Meg on the way, who takes the necklace for safekeeping, but later forgets about it, accidentally leaving it in Riley's backpack.
 At the party, Emma becomes disillusioned by Domenico's obnoxiousness, snideness, and arrogance toward the waitresses.

 After seeing Emma in the newspaper account of Grace's appearance at the ball, Owen goes to Monte Carlo.
 Cordelia also arrives there and sees Grace in the newspaper.
 Finding the necklace is missing, she calls the police.
-The girls are in search for Riley after Meg tells Grace and Emma that he is leaving on a train to Italy, but later on he shows up at the hotel with the necklace to return to Meg.
-They find Cordelia in the suite, and when Cordelia threatens to withdraw the necklace from the auction, the girls panic and tackle her to the couch.
+The girls are in search of Riley after Meg tells Grace and Emma that he is leaving on a train to Italy, but later on, he shows up at the hotel to return the necklace to Meg.

+The trio finds Cordelia in the suite, and when she threatens to withdraw the necklace from the auction, the girls panic and tackle her to the couch.
 When the police come to the door, they muffle her screams, and Grace covers for them.
 They tie Cordelia to a chair and gag her by stuffing an apple in her mouth, so Grace can take her place at the auction while Emma watches Cordelia.
-Owen arrives to the hotel in France and finds Emma at the suite, and they reconcile.
+Owen arrives at the hotel, finds Emma at the suite, and they reconcile.

-Cordelia eventually escapes and reveals Grace's fraud at the auction.
-She demands Grace's arrest, but after Grace's sincere public confession, Alicia bids the unexpectedly large amount of €6 million for the necklace to save her.
-When Cordelia still insists on the arrest, the inspector observes that there is legally no crime; Cordelia has no evidence that Grace did anything wrong now that the necklace has been returned, she can't prove when Grace was posing as her without compromising her own recent actions, and Cordelia can't force legal action just because she's upset about the situation.
-After the auction, the three girls leave and go on their separate ways.
-Meg decides to join Riley on his global travels around the world while Owen and Emma return to Texas, marry, and move into their own home.
+Cordelia escapes while Emma is distracted and reveals Grace's fraud at the auction.
+She demands her arrest, but after Grace's sincere public confession, Alicia bids the unexpectedly large amount of €6 million for the necklace to save her.
+When Cordelia still insists on the arrest, the inspector observes that there is legally no crime as Cordelia has no evidence that Grace did anything wrong now that the necklace has been returned, she can't prove when Grace was posing as her without compromising her own recent actions, and Cordelia can't force legal action just because she's upset.

+After the auction, the three girls leave and go their separate ways.
+Meg joins Riley on his global travels while Owen and Emma return to Texas, marry, and move into their own home.
 Theo and Grace reunite at the Romanian school, which the former runs and the latter volunteer-teaches.